 WHO CAN WEAR IT?

 People with low vision may wear the checkered eye.
 Low vision is significantly less than average sight which is NOT CORRECTABLE back to average, with regular glasses or contact lenses.
 People with many levels of blindnesss may choose to use the Checkered Eye.

 DO NOT use the Checkered Eye to replace a white cane for safety purposes.

 If your vision is impaired to the point where it puts your safety at risk, this symbol will not alert drivers or pedestrains to your situation.
 It is intended for face to face scenarios only.

 Do Not wear the symbol to show support for the awareness effort.
-Wearing the emblem is not for sighted people.
-Like the white cane, the Checkered Eye is reserved for those wishing to be recognized as having impaired vision.
+Wearing the emblem is not for average sighted people.
+Like the white cane, the Checkered Eye is reserved for those wishing to self identify as being somewhere on the blindness spectrum.
 For those wishing to show support for the project, t-shirts are available.